 - The Specific Remote ID serial number if the manufacturer has provided one (keep reading for more info on the new Remote ID program)

-- Credit or debit card to pay $5 registration fee
+- Credit or debit card to pay the registration fee

 Your drone is ready, but what about you?
-Before you can legally fly a drone in skies over the United States, you will need to obtain an FAA drone pilot license, or “remote pilot certificate.”
-The drone pilot license requirements are different for recreational versus commercial pilots.
+Before you can legally fly a drone in skies over the United States, you will need to obtain an FAA remote pilot license, or “remote pilot certificate.”
+The remote pilot license requirements are different for recreational versus commercial pilots.

-Pro Tip: Your pilot certificate will not be saved by the test administrator and cannot be re-accessed once you close out of it, so make sure to download and save the certificate right away.
+Your certificate will not be saved by the test administrator and cannot be re-accessed once you close out of it, so make sure to download and save the certificate right away.
 You may also want to print a paper copy for your records.

 Commercial and public entity pilots fly under a Part 107 license, so the process is a bit more involved, but still not difficult.
 Commercial pilots must be at least 16-years old, apply for and receive an FAA Tracking Number (FTN), plus pass an in-person 60-item Part 107 knowledge test.
 The testing fee is currently $160.

-Pro Tip: Get a copy of the ASA Remote Pilot Test Prep book as a drone license study guide to help you ace the knowledge test the first time.
+Pro Tip: Get a copy of the Gleim Remote Pilot Test Prep book as a drone license study guide to help you ace the knowledge test the first time.

 Commercial Drone Pilot License Requirements